Chart Color Schemes

 Claymore hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Claymore has a median age of 28, which is lower than Greater Sydney's figure of 37 and significantly younger than Australia's median age of 38.
-The age profile shows that the 5-14 year-old group is particularly prominent at 20.7%, while the 55-64 age group is smaller at 6.0% compared to Greater Sydney.
-This concentration of 5-14 year-olds is higher than the national average of 12.2%.
+Claymore has a median age of 28, which is lower than Greater Sydney's figure of 37 and Australia's median of 38.
+The age profile shows that the 5-14 year-olds make up 20.7% of the population, while the 55-64 group constitutes 6.0%.
 Post-2021 Census data indicates that the 75 to 84 age group has grown from 1.6% to 3.1%, and the 65 to 74 cohort has increased from 4.9% to 6.0%.
-Conversely, the 25 to 34 age group has declined from 14.4% to 13.1%.
-By 2041, Claymore's age composition is expected to shift notably.
-The 75 to 84 age cohort is projected to rise substantially by 52 people (53%), from 97 to 150.
-Notably, the combined 65+ age groups will account for 100% of total population growth, reflecting the area's aging demographic profile.
-Meanwhile, both the 45 to 54 and 55 to 64 age groups are expected to see reduced numbers.
+Conversely, the 25 to 34 age group has decreased from 14.4% to 13.1%.
+By 2041, Claymore's age composition is expected to shift notably, with the 75 to 84 age cohort projected to rise substantially by 58 people (63%), from 92 to 151.
+The combined 65+ age groups are expected to account for 97% of total population growth, reflecting the area's aging demographic profile.
+Both the 55 to 64 and 65 to 74 age groups are projected to see reduced numbers.